JosephAdamson/mubi_frontend/README.md

 - Create standalone low level components (buttons, inputs, modals, etc) for more visual consitency.
 - Image tags for pictures (that's if your API served different picture sizes for different layouts).
 - Aways could improve the design/visual flare.
+- Testing.
+Still pretty new to UI testing but a more methodical TDD approach would greatly help in ironing out bugs.

 >[!NOTE]
 > I followed a specific style for my commits found [here](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines), first time using it.
 Thought I would try it out.